What is Something to Eat™

 Each package consists of rice, fortified soy protein, vegetables, and essential vitamins and minerals.
 The packages were designed to be nutrient-dense; they include rice as the base of the meal because it is a globally recognized and accepted food.

 Where did you get the food for this event?

 Something to Eat™ is partnered with Outreach International who supplies the nutrient dense raw ingredients that have been tried and tested, to provide needed nutrients for the malnourished, hungry and starving.

 What happened to the food packaged at UCM in Spring 2012?

-In Spring 2012, the UCM campus and Warrensburg community assembled 5,439 packages of food, making 32,634 meals.
-These meals were shipped and dispersed to the Dominican Republic providing meals for children in schools and also used as a relief aid.
+The UCM campus and Warrensburg community assembled 4,367 packages of food.
+These meals were shipped and dispersed to the Dominican Republic, Nicaragua and Guatemala.